Eight Seconds: Profile

-Originally, Eight Seconds was a cover band playing local bars in Ottawa, but one of their first originals, "Where's Bula?", won the CHEZ 106's Sharechez '83 homegrown contest.
+Originally, Eight Seconds was a cover band playing local bars in Ottawa, but one of their first originals, "Where's Bula?", won the CHEZ 106 Sharechez '83 homegrown contest.
 The winning prize was the production of a video for the song, which received airplay on MuchMusic and MTV's Basement Tapes show.
 "Where's Bula?" also won the 1984 Canadian Film and Television Association's Best Music Video of the Year.

 In 1985, the band competed in CBC Television's battle of the bands competition series Rock Wars.
 In late 1985, the five-song EP Ottava Rima was released and charted in Ottawa both on CHEZ 106 FM and CFRA AM.
 This EP was sent to producer Rupert Hine who was impressed with the strength of the songwriting and flew to Canada to see them perform live.
 The band headlined an outdoor show in Ottawa with Hine in the audience.
 Hine was interviewed after the show and declared his interest in working with the band.
 With Hine now part of the band's equation, Eight Seconds became a hot commodity and soon signed an international record deal with Polygram New York.

 Eight Seconds spent the first two weeks of March 1986 in London England rehearsing songs from the previous EP along with new material.
 Then they joined Hine at his Farmyard Studios in Buckinghamshire to record the songs.
 The resulting studio album, Almacantar, was released several months later through Polydor.
 The lead single, "Kiss You (When It's Dangerous)", reached #14 overall in the Canadian charts, #1 in Quebec, and #72 in the United States.
 The band spent the end of 1986 and 1987 touring extensively throughout the U.S. and Canada in support of Almacantar, doing shows with Wang Chung, Paul Young, and David Bowie among others.
 They also headlined their own shows in regions where the CD charted well.